Free shipping on orders over 50€ up to 500g

 Jade dragons are powerful symbols in China, representing strength, wisdom and protection.
 Ancient legend has it that a jade dragon watches over the mountains and rivers of China, guaranteeing harmony between the natural elements and human beings.
 Jade dragon sculptures are still revered today for their protective properties.

-Among the ancient Maya, jade was often associated with power and immortality.
+Among the ancient Maya, it was often associated with power and immortality.
 Mayan rulers wore this stone to demonstrate their divine authority, and believed it could guarantee the immortality of their souls after death.
 Jade amulets were buried with the rulers to protect them in the afterlife.

 Among the Aztecs and Olmecs, it had a spiritual and symbolic value far superior to that of gold.
 It was considered the stone of immortality, royalty and power.
 It was often used to create funeral masks, jewelry and ritual objects.